 Maximize space by using these vertical storage solutions in your house!
-You'll be organized before you know it!
+These storage ideas will help you get organized for good!

 I've lived in several different sizes and shapes of houses in my adult life.
 I started out in a teeny one bedroom apartment where I really had to make the most of every inch of space.